Tuesday Tips: Wharton MBA Essay Tips 2023-2024

 You can get to know the Wharton community through networking and reading.
 Wharton has a specific culture, and learning more about it will pay off in your application.
-Online resources at the Wharton website, like Wharton Stories, are also a great start.
+Resources on the Wharton website, such as Wharton Stories, are a great place to start.
+Likewise, Sample Wharton essays from successful SBC admits are also highly instructive to applicants.

 Essay 1: How do you plan to use the Wharton MBA program to help you achieve your future professional goals?
 You might consider your past experience, short and long-term goals, and resources available at Wharton.
 (500 words)